How To Eat Healthy On Thanksgiving, According To A Nutritionist

 Should dinner rolls form a part of your meal if you’re trying to eat healthy on Thanksgiving?

 If you must have one, have only one.
-Otherwise, give them a pass and opt for something healthier.
+Otherwise, give them a pass and opt for more healthy Thanksgiving foods.

 Nutritional rating: 2.5 stars